The Office of Early Childhood’s Core Knowledge and Competencies (CKCs) are expectations for Connecticut’s child care workforce. They focus on:

 - Inform practice

-- Guide professional development design to keep current with emerging practice across disciplines and roles
+- Guide professional development design to keep current with practice across disciplines and roles

-- Provide a common language in contracting and planning for professional development
+- Provide common language in contracting and planning for professional development

 - Build upon evidence-based models